accdc/jaws-jmc/README.md

 3. Now to use JMC, just run jmc.exe from the root JMC folder.
 You should hear JAWS announce "Not Connected" every time you press Enter on the command line, that means it is working.

 Sometimes when creating new profiles within JMC, the new profile will not include the scripts that initialize integration with JAWS, so then you won't hear anything when typing into the command line.
 Simply press Insert+Control+R to reload the JMC scripts, and this will then be fixed for the currently running profile.

+Starting in version 5.1.4 of the JMC Scripts for JAWS, advanced functionality has been added so that when new messages arrive from the MUD server while focus is not within the JMC application, these incoming strings will still be processed by the JMC scripts and announced by JAWS regardless.
+To enable this functionality, simply do the following:

+# Open the JMC application.
+# Press Insert+0 to open the JAWS Script Manager, then press Control+Shift+D to open the Default JAWS Script file.
+# At the end of the Default script file, paste the following string on a blank line: use "jmc.jsb"
+# Press Control+S to save and compile the script file, then close the Script Manager.

 Hotkey List (Also available by pressing Insert+H within JMC)
 -----